ashwanijanghu/bower.json-spec/README.md

 *Recommended*
 Type: `String` or `Array` of `String`

+A one-per-extension array of entry points of module systems.
+If your package consists of fine-grained dependencies, you need to provide path to manifest file that imports those fine-grained dependencies.
+You must select one module system per asset type.
+In particular you must choose JavaScript module system and declare it in `moduleType`.

-The primary acting files necessary to use your package.
-While Bower does not directly use these files, they are listed with the commands `bower list --json` and `bower list --paths`, so they can be used by build tools.
+While Bower does not directly use these files, they can be used by build tools.

-* Preprocessor files like CoffeeScript should be compiled.
 * Do not include minified files.
 * Filenames should not be versioned (Bad: package.1.1.0.js; Good: package.js).

+#### moduleType

+*Recommended*
+Type: `String` or `Array` of `String`

+Module systems that your package uses and expects from all dependencies.

+* `amd`, `es6`, `globals`, `node`, `yui` for JavaScript assets

 ### license